jbush001/NyuziProcessor/CONTRIBUTING.md

    USE_VERILATOR=1 ./runtest.sh
    ```

-4. 3D renderer - From the software/render-object directory, execute the renderer
+4. 3D renderer - Execute tests in tests/render.
+Each will produce framebuffer.png.
-in verilog simulation.
+Ensure it doesn't hang.
+Each directory contains an image reference.png which shows
+what the result should look like (which must be manually comapred right now).
 This can takes 4-5 minutes.
-Ensure it doesn't hang.
-Open the framebuffer.png file it spits out to ensure it shows a teapot.

    ```
    $ make verirun